aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.rst

 Additional tensor parallelism features for PyTorch:

 * Support for query key layer scaling to avoid overflow for large model

+  * This feature is integrated to the following modules:

+    * :class:`smp.nn.DistributedTransformerLMHead`
+    * :class:`smp.nn.DistributedTransformer`
+    * :class:`smp.nn.DistributedTransformerLayer`
+    * :class:`smp.nn.DistributedAttentionLayer`

 * Support for FP32 residual addition to avoid overflow (NaN loss values) for large models when using FP16

+  * This feature is integrated to the following module:

+    * :class:`smp.nn.DistributedTransformerOutputLayer`

 **Improvements**